groundhog2k/k3s-setup/README.md

 ## What is it good for?

-This project will make it very easy to automatically setup a K3s based Kubernetes environment on your local development machine.
+This project will make it very easy to automatically setup a K3s based Kubernetes environment on your local development machine with metrics, certificate manager, ingress controller and dashboard.

 It supports native Linux and also a WSL2 based setup.
-There is no more need to use Docker for Desktop on Windows which makes it ideal for Corporate environments.
+There is no more need to use Docker for Desktop on Windows which makes it ideal for Corporate environments to save of license costs.

+The setup was tested for following environments:

+- Ubuntu Linux 22.04
+- Debian 11
+- Ubuntu Linux 22.04 for WSL2 (MS Windows 10 / 11)
+- Debian 11 for WSL2 (MS Windows 10 / 11)

 ## How to start?
 (TL;DR)

 ### Requirements

 * Make sure your Linux or WSL2 environment has access to the Internet (directly or via properly configured HTTP/HTTPS proxy)
+* Your WSL2 distro must have [systemd support](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings) enabled
 * Make sure you have `sudo` permissions
+* You need to have `curl` and [helm installed](https://helm.sh/docs/intro/install/) in your Linux environment

 ### Really..I want to start it now